Alexander Kiselev (serial killer): Investigation, trial and imprisonment

 During the initial interrogations, Kiselev admitted responsibility, claiming that he had had sex with both of them prior to the murders.
 Whilst he claimed that the acts were consensual, investigators suspected that both were raped, but were unable to conclusively prove it.
 A definitive motive was never established, as Kiselev himself claimed that he had no reason to kill them, instead claiming that he had some sort of uncontrollable urge to murder.
 On 11 December, he was taken under escort to the burial site, where he pointed out the shallow grave to the investigators.
 The grave was dug up, leading to the recovery of the bodies.

 On 16 June 2004, Kiselev was found guilty on all counts and sentenced to 22 years imprisonment.
 He filed an appeal against the sentence at the Court of Appeals, which accepted it on the grounds that the prosecutors had made a number of procedural errors during the investigation.
 As a result, his sentence was reduced by two years.

 During his time in prison, Kiselev was regarded positively by the prison administration and was even granted several recommendations for early release.
-On this basis, he filed a petiton for parole in November 2018, but this was denied.
+On this basis, he filed a petition for parole in November 2018, but this was denied.

 In 2020, after having served 17 years of his sentence, Kiselev filed a second petition to replace his remaining sentence with forced labor.
 This was granted, and he was then transferred to a penal colony near the town of Gornozavodsk.